erf-model/ERF/Docs/sphinx_doc/validation/validation.rst

 strength and laminar flame speed as the key metric for validation.
 Experimental data (`Thiesset et. al, Proc.
 Combust.
 Inst.
-Volume 36, Issue 2, 2017, Pages 1843-1851`) and data from a number of previously established simulation data will be used to validate PeleC.
+Volume 36, Issue 2, 2017, Pages 1843-1851`) and data from a number of previously established simulation data will be used to validate ERF.

 .. note::